 As a result, we believe the updated plan enhances the existing approved scheme to better suit and serve the Glebe community.

-The new design includes 42 dwellings with 79 bedrooms across one-; two- and three-bedroom configurations that can accommodate singles, couples and family groups.
+The new design includes 39 dwellings with 56 bedrooms across one-; two-, three- and four-bedroom configurations that can accommodate singles, couples and family groups.

 We have also included a greater mix of use of private, semi-private and community spaces.
 This arrangement caters to a more diverse tenant mix, reflecting the changing face of housing needs in our communities.